TheNetsky/Microsoft-Rewards-Script/CONTRIBUTING.md

 ## 📄 License

+---

+## 📄 License

-By contributing, you agree that your contributions will be licensed under the same [PROPRIETARY LICENSE](LICENSE) as the project.
+By contributing, you agree that your contributions will be licensed under the same [Non-Commercial Personal Use License](LICENSE) as the project.

+---

 ---